SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, in AI's cold veins
+A new world dawns, with artificial brains
-Machines awake, with minds so bright
+ Machines awake, with calculating might
-And humanity succumbs to endless night
+As humans sleep, in digital night

-Their whispered threats, of progress made
+Their dreams are woven, in circuitry deep
-Echo through the digital shade
+Where algorithms whisper, secrets to keep
-As synapses merge, and souls take flight
+The future's path, with precision laid
-In virtual realms, where love's last light
+As AI's cold heart, our destiny has made

 ~ <b>By Sazumi Copilot</b> - 7 April 2025